The CVR MRC PhD Programme

 The CVR MRC PhD programme - Much more than a PhD

-Benefits - The UK MRC pays all University fees for MRC programme students and all programme students receive a tax-free stipend (currently £15,840 GBP per year for academic session 2022/23).
-In addition, programme students have access to a flexible travel allowance to facilitate international conference attendance at the earliest possible opportunity.
+A tax-free stipend (currently £18,022 GBP per year for academic session 2023/24) and funding is available to cover tuition fees for those students who are classed as 'home' students (further details below) In addition, programme students have access to a flexible travel allowance to facilitate international conference attendance at the earliest possible opportunity.

 Your PhD - Your Choice